V (programming language): Safety

 V has policies to facilitate memory-safety, speed, and secure code, including various default features for greater program safety.
 It employs bounds checking, to guard against out of bounds use of variables.
 Option/result types are used, where the option data type (?) can be represented by none (among possible choices) and the result type (!) can handle any returned errors.
 To ensure greater safety, error checking is mandatory.
 By default, the following are immutable: variables, structs, and function arguments.
 This includes string values are immutable, so elements cannot be mutated.
 Other protections, which are the default for the language, are: no use of undefined values, variable shadowing, null pointers (unless marked as unsafe), or global variables (unless enabled via flag).

 Performance

 V uses value types and string buffers to reduce memory allocations.
-The language can be compiled to human-readable C, and in terms of execution and compilation, it's considered to be as performant.
+The language can be compiled to human-readable C, and in executing and compiling, is considered as fast.

 Memory management

-V supports 4 memory management options:
+V supports four memory management options: